erkobridee/nx-todos/README.md

 ## Findings

-- Developing a project which contains an api and a frontend application, you need to have two terminals to run each project, for example in one terminal you run `nx serve api` and in another one you run `nx serve frontend`
+- Developing a project which contains an api and a frontend application, you need to have two terminals to run each project, for example, in one terminal you run `nx serve api` and in another one, you run `nx serve frontend`

-- It's really interesting breakdown the application into a smallers libs, so we have a better code isolation, possibility to run tests on that code and also using the `nx dep-graph` have a better understanding of the project code and how the parts of the project relates to each other
+- It's really interesting breakdown the application into smaller libs, so we have better code isolation, the possibility to run tests on that code and also using the `nx dep-graph` have a better understanding of the project code and how the parts of the project relate to each other

   - followed some ideas from [Using Nx at Enterprises](https://nx.dev/react/guides/monorepo-nx-enterprise)

-- The libraries created by the nx CLI has a pre-defined code structure ([more information about it here](https://nx.dev/react/tutorial/08-create-libs))
+- The libraries created by the Nx CLI has a pre-defined code structure ([more information about it here](https://nx.dev/react/tutorial/08-create-libs))

   - The main concept of a library adopted is to be a "Black Box", which what's exposed from the library is defined on the `src/index.ts`

-  - It's possible to have more flexibity and expose the whole content from the library (that's really useful to define an ui components library).
+  - It's possible to have more flexibility and expose the whole content from the library (that's really useful to define a UI components library).
 To do that, you need to reorganize the `src/` folder in the what that you want to access and change the `{project_root_folder}/tsconfig.json` the `paths` configuration alias to be something like

 ```
 {
+  ...
   "paths": {
     ...
     "@namespace/ui-components/*": ["libs/ui-components/src/*"]
     ...
   }
+  ...
 }
 ```

-- When you run the build nx CLI command, for example: `nx build app-name` that will generate the output of the build on the directory `dist/app/app-name`
+- When you run the build Nx CLI command, for example, `nx build app-name` that will generate the output of the build on the directory `dist/app/app-name`